bfeitknecht/vault/sem3/TIN/UE/bf/TI-bf-u01.md

 Let $L_{n} \def \{ w \in \Sigma^* \mid \forall x\in \Sigma \ |w|_{x}\geq 1, |w|=n \}$ denote the language of words of length $n$ that contain each letter at least once.
 It is know that there exists  $|\Sigma|^n$ words of length $n$.

-Now we just subtract all words that do not contain each letter at least once.
+Now we just subtract all words that do not contain each letter at least once using the sieve formula.

 $$
 f(n) \def \begin{cases}